linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 UseSTARTTLS=YES
 ```

----

-### **3. Generate Token and Send Email**
+### **5. Generate Token and Send via Email**

-Create a script to generate the token, store it in MySQL, and send it via email.
+Create a script that generates the token, stores it in MySQL, and sends it to the user's email.

 #### **Token Generation Script (`generate_send_token.sh`)**: